12 Best Rides at Universal Studios Florida (Prioritize These)

 Hogwarts Express can be fun for Harry Potter fans (photo by Morgan Overholt/HeyOrlando.com)

-11. Hogwarts Express
+10. Hogwarts Express

+Located in King’s Cross Station, the Hogwarts Express is fun only if you’re a big Harry Potter fan.
+The theming is great, and all the little Easter eggs make it fun.
 However – the King’s Cross Station queue is awful.
-If you see it listed as more than 25-30 minutes, do not engage.
-In fact, I think you’re better off walking over to Islands of Adventure and riding the Express from the Hogsmeade Station, which does not suck the soul out of your body like King’s Cross will.
+Specifically, if you see it listed as more than 25-30 minutes, do not engage.
+I think you’re better off walking over to Islands of Adventure and riding the Express from the Hogsmeade Station, which does not suck the soul out of your body like King’s Cross will.

 Universal's Twirl and Hurl in the Evening